NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-5-extra-material.md

 extension.
 We can use Groovy in the `script` directive together with normal
 bash: we can mix and match as we like.
-The first line of the `script` directive gets the name of the FASTA file without the extension by removing anything after the dot, while the second calls the `index` command like normal using Bash.
+The first line of the `script` directive gets the name of the FASTA file without the extension by removing anything after the dot, while the second calls the `index` command like normal using bash.